-Following an operation at Hospital for Special Surgery, patients with complex medical needs may be admitted to our four-bed Orthopedic Special Care Unit (OSCU), a New-York-State approved Intensive Care Unit.
+If you come to HSS with complex medical needs, following surgery you may be admitted to our Orthopedic Special Care Unit (OSCU).
 The OSCU is overseen by a team of anesthesiologists, all of whom have advanced training in managing critical illness.
-The OSCU team includes doctors, nurses, nutritionists, physical and respiratory therapists, pharmacists, patient advocates, and clergy who work closely together to provide world-class patient care.
+The OSCU team includes doctors, nurses, nutritionists, physical and respiratory therapists, pharmacists, patient advocates, and clergy who work closely together to provide you world-class care.

 OSCU staff understand how stressful a complex hospital stay can be and will do all they can to support the patient’s family members and friends.
 Patients and their visitors will speak with a doctor regularly to ensure they are fully informed of the medical condition at hand.
-In fact, for patients who require a prolonged stay in the OSCU, the team may organize a formal meeting with the patient’s loved ones to review the perioperative course, discuss expectations, and make decisions about future care.
+In fact, for patients who require a prolonged stay in the OSCU, the team may organize a formal meeting with your family to review the perioperative course, discuss expectations, and make decisions about future care.

-The OSCU, a one-of-a-kind, dedicated Orthopedic Surgery Intensive Care Unit, allows HSS to safely undertake increasingly complex and challenging cases and maintain our leadership role in advancing the care of the orthopedic patient into the 21st century.
+The OSCU allows HSS to safely undertake increasingly complex and challenging cases and maintain our leadership role in advancing the care of the orthopedic patient into the 21st century.